Computably totally disconnected locally compact groups: Defining computably t.d.l.c. groups via meet groupoids

-Note that we use set theoretic notation even if the partial order is not actual inclusion of sets.
-This is because the main examples we have in mind are set theoretic, as follows. \begin{definition} Let $G$ be a t.d.l.c.\ group.
+We use set theoretic notation for the meet semilattice because the ordering for the motivating examples of meet groupoids are given by set inclusion: \begin{definition} Let $G$ be a t.d.l.c.\ group.
 We define a meet groupoid $\+ W(G)$.
 Its domain consists of the compact open cosets in $G$ (i.e., cosets of compact open subgroups of $G$), as well as the empty set.
+We define $A\cdot B$ to be the usual product $AB$ in case that $A= B= \ES$, or $A$ is a left coset of a subgroup $V$ and $B$ is a right coset of $V$; otherwise $A \cdot B$ is undefined. \end{definition}

+\begin{fact} $\+ W(G)$ is a meet groupoid with the groupoid operations of~$\cdot$ and inversion, and the usual intersection operation $\cap$. \end{fact} \begin{proof} We first note that $\+ W(G)$ is closed under the operation $\cap$: if $C$ and $D$ are right cosets of subgroups $U$ and $V$, respectively, and if $g \in C \cap D$, then $C \cap D= (U \cap V)g$.

+Item (a) is clear from the definition.
+For (b), if $A = gU$ then $A^{-1}= Ug^{-1}$, so $A \cdot A^{-1}$ is defined.
+The case of $A^{-1} \cdot A$ is similar.
+For (c), let $A$ be a left coset of $U$ and $B$ a right coset of $U$.
+Then $B \cdot B^{-1}= U$, so $A\cdot U =A$.
+The other case is symmetric.
+Item (d) is again clear from the definition, (e) follows because idempotents are subgroups by the discussion before \cref{def:MeetGroupoid}, and (f) is immediate.

-We define $A\cdot B$ to be the usual product $AB$ in case that $A$ is a left coset of a subgroup $V$ and $B$ is a right coset of $V$; otherwise $A \cdot B$ is undefined. \end{definition} The intersection of two cosets is empty, or again a coset.
-So we have \begin{fact} $\+ W(G)$ is a meet groupoid with the groupoid operations $\cdot$ and $A \to A^{-1}$, and the usual intersection operation $\cap$. \end{fact} Viewing a groupoid as a small category, $A\colon U \to V$ means that $A$ is a right coset of $U$ and a left coset of $V$.
-So, if $A \colon U \to V$ and $B \colon V\to W$, then $A \cdot B \colon U \to W$ as required.
-We note that $\+ W(G)$ satisfies the axioms of ``inductive groupoids" as defined in \cite[page~109]{Lawson:98}.
-See~\cite[Section~4]{LogicBlog:20} for more on an axiomatic approach to meet groupoids.
+To verify item (g), let $A_i$ be a right coset of a subgroup $U_i$ and a left coset of subgroup $V_i$, so that $B_i$ is a right coset of $V_i$ by hypothesis.
+Then $A_0 \cap A_1 $ is a right coset of $U_0 \cap U_1$, and $B_0 \cap B_1$ a right coset of $V_0 \cap V_1$, so the left hand side is defined and a right coset of $U_0 \cap U_1$.
+The left hand side is clearly contained in the right hand side, which is a right coset of $U_0 \cap U_1$ as well.
+So the two sides must be equal. \end{proof} \n We note that $\+ W(G)$ satisfies the axioms of inductive groupoids posited in Lawson~\cite[page~109]{Lawson:98}.
+(See~\cite[Section~4]{LogicBlog:20} for more on an axiomatic approach to meet groupoids.)

+We will apply the usual group theoretic terminology to elements of an abstract meet groupoid $\+ W$.
+If $U$ is an idempotent of $\+ W$ we call $U$ a \emph{subgroup}, if $AU = A$ we call $A$ a \emph{left coset} of $U$, and if $UB= B$ we call $B$ a \emph{right coset} of $U$.
+Based on the axioms, one can verify that if $U \sub V$ for subgroups $U,V$, then the map $A \mapsto A^{-1}$ induces a bijection between the left cosets and the right cosets of $U$ contained in~$V$.

+\begin{remark} It is well-known~\cite{Higgins:71} that one can view groupoids as small categories in which every morphism has an inverse.
+The elements of the groupoid are the morphisms of the category.
+The idempotent morphisms correspond to the objects of the category.
+One has $A\colon U \to V$ where $U= A \cdot A^{-1}$ and $V= A^{-1} \cdot A$.
+Thus, in $\+ W(G)$, $A\colon U \to V$ means that $A$ is a right coset of $U$ and a left coset of $V$. \end{remark}